-Best Tablet Stand
+Best Tablet Stand of 2021

-The AmazonBasics Adjustable Stand is the most budget-friendly stand that still retains versatility while having a unique, fold-up design for ultimate portability.
-It comes as a compact, lightweight unit, which can then be easily unfolded by pulling out the legs and standing up the backrest.
+The Amazon Basics Adjustable Stand is the most budget-friendly stand that still retains versatility while having a unique, fold-up design for ultimate portability.
+It comes as a compact, lightweight unit, which can be easily unfolded by pulling out the legs and standing up the backrest.
 The legs have three different width options, which can accommodate screens from a smartphone to a twelve-inch tablet.
-The back pivots easily to accommodate a variety of viewing angles, and the rubber contact points on the bottom of the stand ensure that there is very little budging if placed on a solid, smooth surface.
+The back pivots easily to accommodate a variety of viewing angles, and the rubber contact points on the bottom of the stand ensure it stays put on a solid, smooth surface.

 The MoKo Foldable Desktop Stand leads the pack for the smallest, most compact stand design.
 This model is made with very thin plastic pieces that fold up flat, and it is small enough to fit into a pocket or slip easily into a bag.
 This stand is a great choice to throw in your carry-on for movie-watching on a plane.
-It has divots that the backrest can easily secure into for six different angle adjustments, and the stand was surprisingly stable enough to do lengths of typing on a tablet screen without much budging.
+It has divots that the backrest can easily secure into for six different angle adjustments, and the stand was surprisingly stable enough to do lengths of typing on a tablet screen without much movement.

 There are only four viewing angle options, where you put the tablet in different grooves in the holder and secure it in place with a convenient bungee strap.
 But the viewing angles will cover most of your bases, with an innovative low-angle setting for when you are lying in bed.
 The stand is quite bulky and heavy, and although the gooseneck legs can bend underneath the unit, it is not an ideal stand for traveling.
-If you will use your tablet stand primarily to view videos in bed or on a couch or other uneven surfaces, this is the one to have.
+If you use your tablet stand primarily to view videos in bed or on a couch or other uneven surfaces, this is the one to have.

 Why You Should Trust Us